Table of Contents

 - The default Gaussian version is 03 E01.
 Gaussian 09 version A02, B01, C01 are also available for use.
 To use version B01, please remove any previous version of Gaussian 03 with the command:

-- To set up your future login sessions to run Gaussian on Kure or Killdevil use the “module” command:
+- To set up your future login sessions to run Gaussian on Killdevil use the “module” command:

 module initadd gaussian